Field Sales 2026: 10 Actionable Tips

 - Fit: Industry, property type, buyer profile, install base, or service need

-- Urgency: Active problem, contract expiration, seasonal timing, recent trigger event
+- Urgency: Active problem, contract expiration, seasonal timing, or trigger event

 - Revenue potential: Deal size, expansion path, lifetime value, referral value